 Should you have any specific needs which you feel we should know or you would like to discuss with us please do get in touch with the event team and we will endeavour to help you.

-We are hoping to put together a team of people who will be able to help you during the event.
-Our aim is to provide a central location where you can go for support and advice.
+We have a team of people who will be able to help you during the event.
+We have a room on site which is available all day for anyone with additional needs to access for support.
+There will be a video link to the main meetings and children with additional needs and their carers are welcome to come and enjoy a safe place to play.
+Refreshments will also be avialable.
 If you have been in touch with us about your accessibility requirements someone from this team will be in contact with you prior to the event, to further discuss your needs and to introduce themselves.
 Our hope is that we'll also be able to provide a place that people with additional needs and their carers can access throughout the event, for some quiet space, refreshments and time out.

 If you would be interested in joining or assisting this team both before or during the event click here.